prasadchowdaryvsr/syslogng-search-tool/README.md

 This is a project delivery a tool to be able to search the syslogs from the splunk DB.

-The tool demonstrates the LAMP, Javascript, SQL, highcharts skillset use.
+The tool demonstrates the LAMP, Javascript(bootstrap framework), SQL, highcharts skillset use.